 1. How do biometrics work?

-Biometric technology works by comparing a specific part of the human body with data on file for purposes of authentication, identification or health monitoring.
+Biometric technology works by comparing a specific part of the human body with registered data for purposes of authentication, identification or health monitoring.
 Every biometric system is different, but they all operate under the same basic three steps: enrollment, storage and comparison.
 In the case of authentication, the first time you use a biometric system, it records basic information about you, like your name or an identification number.
 It then captures an image or recording of your specific biometric trait.
-Contrary to what you may see in movies, most systems don’t store the complete image or recording, but instead analyze your trait and translate it into a code or graph called a template.
+Contrary to what you may see in movies, most systems don’t store the complete image or recording, but instead analyze your trait and translate it into a code called a template.
 The next time you use the system, it compares the trait you present to the information on file.
 Then, based on that comparison, it either accepts or rejects your authentication request.

 2. Why is biometric technology becoming so popular on mobile devices?